Yomiji/nan0/README.md

 This framework is designed to make it easier to pass messages between nanoservices, which are just a fancy name for lightweight microservices that compose some of my work.
 This framework supports developers in creating stream-based communications for protocol buffers over raw tcp connections.
 The key features of this framework include:

-1. Quickly establish server and client communication objects using distinct builder pattern
+* Quickly establish server and client communication objects using distinct builder pattern

-2. Pass protobuf-based objects directly into a channel to both clients and servers
+* Pass protobuf-based objects directly into a channel to both clients and servers
-3. Silently encrypt all objects passed between server and client

 ##### Usage
 When I put together the framework, I needed a way to build the services without having to worry about the network transport protocols, message handshaking and so forth.
 Here are the primary uses and caveats: